 Flipping your Friday letters during school closures or school breaks is a wonderful way to stay connected to your students.
 Instead of writing to parents, students write weekly letters to their teacher.
 The free starter kit below includes a book cover that says, “Weekly letters to my teacher” if you need it.

 It’s easy to get started writing Friday letters with your class.
 You don’t have to start at the beginning of the year, you can start anytime.
 Just send home this parent letter explaining how it works and start writing!

-- 2 Book Covers- One for Friday letters written to parents, one for Friday letters written to the teacher.
+- 6 Book covers-For letters written to parents/caregivers and letters written to the teacher.

-- 6 Stationary pages to get you started.
+- 6 Stationary pages in 2 line styles